gglnx/private-buddypress/readme.txt

 === Private BuddyPress ===
-Contributors: GIGALinux, gigalinux
+Contributors: GIGALinux
 Tags: buddypress, protection, privacy, private, protect, hide, community Requires at least: 3.0, BuddyPress 1.2
 Tested up to: 3.0.1, BuddyPress 1.2.6
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 Protect your BuddyPress Installation from strangers.
 Only registered users will be allowed to view the installation.